 Four Ways Pentesting is Shifting to an “Always On” Approach

-Pentesting has been around for decades and has remained at the foundation of vulnerability testing and management programs.
+Penetration testing has been around for decades and has remained at the foundation of vulnerability testing and management programs.
 But as the modern enterprise continues to evolve, and attack surfaces become much more complex, pentesting has remained relatively unchanged.
-Following a test, security and IT teams are typically left with an immense amount of vulnerability data that ends up in PDFs with limited context, making it challenging to process and collaborate with development teams for remediation.
-In addition, many organizations struggle with the breadth of their testing coverage and lack the time or financial resources to adequately test all of the applications and systems in their environment – and they can’t remediate all the vulnerabilities from each test.
+Following a pentest, security and IT teams are typically left with an immense amount of vulnerability data that ends up in PDFs with limited context, making it challenging to process and collaborate with development teams for vulnerability remediation.
+In addition, many organizations struggle with the breadth of their security testing coverage and lack the time or financial resources to adequately pentest all of the applications and systems in their environment – and they can’t remediate all the vulnerabilities from each test.
 According to Gartner, once a company discloses a vulnerability and releases a patch, it takes 15 days before an exploit appears in the wild.

-To ensure critical assets are secure and their entire attack surface has some level of testing coverage, today’s modern enterprise requires a more continuous and comprehensive testing process.
+To ensure critical assets are secure and their entire attack surface has some level of pentesting coverage, today’s modern enterprise requires a more continuous and comprehensive penetration testing process.

 Enter Penetration Testing as a Service, or PTaaS: a hybrid approach to security testing that combines manual and automated ethical hacking attempts with 24/7 scanning, consultation and streamlined communication and reporting delivered through a single platform.
 By delivering pentesting “as a service,” organizations receive a broader, more thorough vulnerability audit year-round instead of relying on point-in-time pentests, which are typically executed just once a year.